 In OTA's judgment, the range of opinion in the scientific community about the size of the natural gas resource is too wide to represent a significant consensus.
-Not only are there the obvious divisions along the lines of the various estimates, or simply between "optimistic" and "pessimistic," there is also an important division between scientists who believe in a particular estimate or range of estimates and those who do not believe that the state of knowledge is adequate enough to allow any reliable estimate to be made.
+Not only are there the obvious divisions along the lines of the various estimates, or simply between "optimistic" and "pessimistic," there is also an important division between scientists who believe i n a particular estimate or range of estimates and those who do not believe that the state of knowledge is adequate enough to allow any reliable estimate to be made.
 Furthermore, some scientists believe that those estimates that invoke current technology and economic relationships-the great majority-are simply irrelevant, whether or not they are correct within the constraints of these assumptions.
 These scientists believe that both the inexorable advance of technology and rising prices that reflect resource scarcity will constantly push outwards the boundaries of the recoverable resource base.
-As noted previously, the history of resource estimation in general tends to support this view; cycles of predic-
+As noted previously, the history of resource estimation in general tends to support this view; cycles of predictions of scarcity followed by radical upward revisions in resource assessments appear to be common for nonrenewable resources (see box E).
+On the other hand, the USGS